guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 - Rollback
 - AllocateIds

 With these interfaces in hand, I started implementing my own emulator.
 The idea was to create a gRPC server that mimics Datastore’s behavior.
-I began with basic operations like Lookup — all hardcoded — and gradually implemented others, also hardcoded, just to understand the flow.
+I began with basic operations like Lookup, all hardcoded, and gradually implemented others, also hardcoded, just to understand the flow.
 Eventually, I had all the methods stubbed out, each returning static data.
 That’s when I decided it was time to figure out how to actually store data.

 ### Key Design Decisions